KittyGiraudel/sass-guidelines/index.md

 ## Sass or SCSS

-There are quite a lot of confusion regarding the semantic behind the *Sass* appellation.
-And for good reason: Sass means both the preprocessor and its own syntax.
+There is quite a lot of confusion regarding the semantics of the *Sass* appellation, and for good reason: Sass means both the preprocessor and its own syntax.
 Not very convenient, is it?

 You see, Sass initially described a syntax very close to Ruby.
 Actually, the initial idea was to write CSS in Ruby.
 Soon enough, Sass maintainers decided to close the gap between Sass and CSS by providing a CSS-friendly syntax called *SCSS* for *Sassy CSS*.
 The motto is: if it's valid CSS, it's valid SCSS.